 Call your customers

-If you run a business, chances are you have physical customers you can call and ask them about their pain points or struggles.
-You might end up having to wine and dine a few clients, but it’ll be worth it!
+If you run an ecommerce business, chances are you have physical customers you can call and ask them about their pain points or struggles.
+You might end up having to wine and dine a few customers, but it’ll be worth it!